addu2612/Premier_League_Analysis/README.md

 ## Next Steps

 This README provides an overview of the analysis, tools used, and key steps taken.
-Further details and insights can be found in the project files and notebooks.
+Further details and insights can be found in the project notebook.